 The automotive parts supply industry is highly competitive.
 As a result of our diversified automotive business, we face a number of competitors possessing varying degrees of financial and operational strength in each of our product and service capabilities.
 Some of our competitors have a substantially greater market share than we have in certain product areas and are dominant in some of the markets in which we do business.
-In addition, recent restructuring actions taken by some of our competitors have provided them with improved financial and operational flexibility and could increase their competitors could have an adverse effect on our operations and profitability.
+In addition, recent restructuring actions taken by some of our competitors have provided them with improved financial and operational flexibility and could increase their competitive threat to our business.
+Failure to successfully compete with our existing competitors or with any new competitors could have an adverse effect on our operations and profitability.